MartinHoldrege/sitedata_analysis/README.md

 Additionally, scripts with "14sites" in the name, can be ignored, they are early scripts used to check output of test runs of stepwat2, not the full dataset of 200 sites.

-To run scripts that start with 02_ the summary data files provided on Zenodo will needed to be used, and appropriate file names changed.
+Scripts in bold are needed to recreate the main analyses in the manuscript, using summarized data provided on Zenodo (which includes the output from the `01_summary_dfs_200sites.R` script).
+To run these scripts in bold, the following data files from the associated zenodo data repository should be put in the `data-processed>site_means` folder: biomass_mean_v1.csv, dly_mean_by_lyr-all_v1.csv, dly_mean_by_lyr-PFT_v1.csv, sw2_dly_means_v1.csv, sw2_yr_means_v1.csv, yr_mean_by_lyr-all_v1.csv, yr_mean_by_lyr-PFT_v1.csv.
+Alternatively, just adjust the file paths to where ever you put those files.

 Contact me (martinholdrege at gmail dot com) if there are questions about this repository.

-Scripts in bold are needed to recreate the main analyses in the manuscript, using summarized data provided on Zenodo (which includes the output from the `01_summary_dfs_200sites.R` script).

 ## Summarizing/analysis/etc. scripts